 Honey, due to its high sugar content which is a natural preservative, will stay good in a closed container virtually forever.
 In the fridge (or a cold basement or cellar), it will crystallize, turn sugary, and eventually hard as a rock.

 If you already made the mistake of refrigerating it, don’t toss it out.
-Place the honey bottle in a pan of hot (not boiling) water until it returns to its liquid state.
+Place the honey bottle in a pan of warm water until it returns to its liquid state.
 It might take a while, but be patient.
 This will work.

 Coffee beans, ground

 Coffee beans and ground coffee are roasted, which means they’re ready to absorb moisture.
 The moisture in your fridge can drain that coffee of its flavor causing it to taste off.
 The freezer is not a good option either unless the beans or grinds are in a fully vacuum-sealed bag.